Minds-On-Design-Lab/Giving-Impact-API/sections/opportunities.md

 ## List Giving Opportunities

-Get a list of all of a Campaign's Giving Opportunties with the following GET request:
+Get a list of all of a Campaign's Giving Opportunities with the following GET request:

 	/campaigns/{id_token}/opportunities